 This type of MRA recognizes your academic preparation so that you do not have to write technical exams.
 We have MRAs in place with these countries:

-Australia, Canada, Chinese Taipei, France, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Sri Lanka, Turkey, United Kingdom, United States.
+Australia, Canada, China, Chinese Taipei, Costa Rica, France, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Pakistan, Peru, Russia, Singapore, South Africa, Sri Lanka, Turkey, United Kingdom, United States.

 If you have received a bachelor degree that is accredited by the accreditation body recognized in one of these countries, and you received your degree after that country became a member of the Washington Accord, and the institution is located in the country where the accreditation body is located, then you follow the application instructions found on the, International Engineering Graduate page.
 You will not have to pay the academic assessment fee.
 If you do not qualify under an MRA, then you will have pay the academic assessment fee.

 You will find full details on the Washington Accord and other MRAs on this Engineers Canada Web page: http://www.ieagreements.org/accords/washington/signatories/

 Professional Level Mutual Recognition Agreements (MRAs)

 This type of MRA recognizes your academic preparation plus some of your work experience.
-Under these MRAs, you will still have to pass the Professional Practice Exam (on Canadian law and ethics, not a technical exam), provide at least one year of Canadian or equivalent-to-Canadian experience reports, and provide references from three professional engineers or geoscientists.
+Under these MRAs, you will still have to pass the Professional Practice Exam (on Canadian law and ethics, not a technical exam), meet the Canadian Experience Competencies (CECs), and provide references from three professional engineers or geoscientists.

 Engineers Canada has professional level MRAs with these countries: